 Blockchain, Distributed Ledgers and Data – Oh My!

 Technology is king.
 More and more aspects of our lives are going digital and online.
 Not surprisingly, the shipping industry is being swept up in the tech wave, too.
-The passage of goods through the border is increasingly done in real time, online and by computers at customs offices.
-Transport trucks are GPS enabled.
-Packages are live tracked every step of their journey.
+Have you heard of blockchain?
+It’s starting to catch on among shipping companies as a way to encrypt, store and transmit data.

 CBSA Acronyms - Part 3